 There are two types of temporary EE identification cards.
 One is issued for pregnant women and the other for children that are enrolled in BadgerCare Plus through EE.
-The EE cards are vaild for 14 days.
 Samples of temporary EE cards for children and pregnant women are available.